RANGANATHAN08/Agri-guardian-ml/hardware/README.md

-Hardware wiring diagrams and component info will be added here.
+Hardware wiring diagrams and component used